What is a 5K1.1 letter?

 Plea Bargaining Strategies is a major chapter in Busted by The Feds

 because it is such a minefield full of traps for the unwary defendant.
-The Fourteenth Edition
+The Fifteenth Edition

 includes the chapter called The Importance of an Allegation of Prior-Felony Convictions.